 Another piece of interesting data relates to the hiring process itself.
 When asked, “What makes the biggest impact on your impression of the job?”
 47% of respondents indicated the interview, followed by 39% who said the initial contact.
 For TA teams who will be tasked with doing even more (probably with the same or less resources!), it’s time to focus on the steps in the hiring process that can deliver the greatest impact.
 Clearly the interview is first priority, but can you fit more interviews into your overloaded schedule?

 With the convergence of these two realities, it does become clear that traditional hiring processes will no longer suffice.
 Modern hiring must move along faster and allow companies to assess top candidates effectively even as they “sell” their gigs to those candidates.
 For no-fail candidate engagement, many companies have already turned to video interviewing.

 Take Less Time to Hire the Right Candidates

 If the interview is the place to engage candidates, then video hiring software is the right technology for the job.
 A video interviewing platform purpose-built for hiring can transform the interaction you and your hiring managers have with candidates in so many critical ways:

-- Dialog face-to-face with candidates earlier in the hiring process than ever before, so you can quickly learn which candidates hold the greatest potential for your organization.
+- Dialog face-to-face with candidates earlier in the hiring process than ever before.
+You can quickly learn which candidates hold the greatest potential for your organization.
 With live video interviews, the candidate can meet with all the key stakeholders in the hiring decision at the same time.
 Everyone joins from their own location via smart phone, tablet or PC, so scheduling delays are significantly minimized.
-Collaborative hiring becomes more efficient, and candidates can access that in-depth information they need to decide if the gig or long-term position is right for them.
+Collaborative hiring becomes more efficient, and candidates can access the in-depth information they need to decide if the gig or long-term position is right for them.